"ABLE account" means an Achieving a Better Life Experience Act of 2014 account under section 529A of the Internal Revenue Code.

-"Claim," with respect to a protected person, includes a claim against an individual, whether arising in contract, tort, or otherwise, and a claim against an estate which arises at or after the appointment of a conservator, including expenses of administration.
+"Claim," with respect to a person subject to conservatorship, includes a claim against an individual, whether arising in contract, tort, or otherwise, and a claim against an estate which arises at or after the appointment of a conservator, including expenses of administration.

-"Conservator" means a person who is appointed by a court to manage the estate of a protected person and includes a limited conservator.
+"Conservator" means a person who is appointed by a court to manage the estate of a person subject to conservatorship and includes a limited conservator.

 "Court" means the district court.